Clay Wildfire Lawyers

 • Record Conversations — Document discussions with contractors and insurance adjusters.

-3. Document Health Issues — Keep records of any health issues, such as medical visits for smoke inhalation or stress-related conditions, to strengthen personal injury claims.
+3. Document Health Issues — Keep records of any health issues, such as medical visits for smoke inhalation or stress-related conditions, to help strengthen personal injury claims.

 Deadlines For California Wildfire Claims

 In response to the state’s growing wildfire crisis, California extended the timeline for filing claims in certain cases.
 Under Assembly Bill No. 2594, signed into law on September 21, 2018, homeowners now have two years instead of one to sue an insurer if their loss occurred during a declared state of emergency.
-While this extension provides more time, it’s vital to start gathering the required documents and evidence as soon as possible.
+While this extension provides more time, it’s helpful to start gathering the required documents and evidence as soon as possible.

 This time limit also matches California’s 2-year limit for filing personal injury cases for recovery of damages related to injuries incurred in wildfires.